 If you weigh an object five times and you get 3.2 kg every time, then your measurement is very precise.
-Precision refers to a value in decimal numbers after the whole number, and it does not relate with accuracy.
+Precision refers to a value in decimal numbers after the whole number, and it does not relate to accuracy.
 The concepts of accuracy and precision are almost related, and it is easy to get confused.

 Precision is a number that shows an amount of the information digits and it expresses the value of the number.

 For Example- The appropriate value of pi is 3.14 and its accurate approximation.
 But the precision digit is 3.199 which is less than the exact digit.
-It has numerous forms in statistics, arithmetic, and precision etc.
+It has numerous forms in statistics, arithmetic, precision etc.